tosilfv/Humanoid-worker-game/README.md

 ## N.B.

 Use arrow keys to control humanoid.<br />
-Humanoid_speed will change to "slow" when set to "default".<br />
+'humanoid_speed' will change to "slow" when set to "default".<br />
 Uncomment self.create_measurement_grid() line to show grid.<br />

 ## Changelog